asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 ### Exercise 4: Using the Monte Carlo method.

-1. Write a pseudocode for defining *Black_box* which takes following two input:
+1. Write a pseudocode for defining *Black_box* which takes following two inputs:
     1. *n* number of dice.
     2. *m* number of throws.